HolobiomicsLab/Toolomics/README.md

 ### Automatic Port Assignment

-When you run the `deploy.py` script for the first time, it will automatically assign a port to your new MCP server and save the mapping in the `config.json` file.
+When you run the `start.sh` or `deploy.py` script for the first time, it will automatically assign a port to your new MCP server and save the mapping in the `config.json` file.

 ## Dockerizing an MCP Server